Mamdasn/imhblpce/README.md

 You can access the article that came up with this method [here](https://www.researchgate.net/publication/272424815_Histogram-Based_Locality-Preserving_Contrast_Enhancement).

-Through formulating their approach, a minimization problem is introduced and solved using cvxpy solver library in python.
+Through formulating their approach, a minimization problem is introduced and solved using cvxpy library in python.

 ## Installation